CyrilG93/PremiereSubCreator/README.md

 5. Reopen Premiere Pro.
 6. Open `Sub Creator` from the Premiere extensions panel.

-The installers copy the bundled `base` Whisper model into the local Whisper cache and write a runtime config that helps the panel find Python, Whisper, WhisperX, and `ffmpeg`.
+The installers copy the bundled `base` Whisper model into the local Whisper cache and write a config file that helps the panel find Python, Whisper, WhisperX, and `ffmpeg`.

 ### macOS